 Uphill Junior School serves a rural community of subsistence farmers and small traders.
 Income levels within the community are very low or non-existent.
 Fees are set at a low level – even by Ugandan standards – to encourage families to send their children to school.
 Orphans pay no fees and adjustments are made for families with very little income.
-Over a third of pupils attend Uphill free of charge or with reduced fees.
-Income sustainability is one of the major challenges facing the school.
+Over a third of pupils attend Uphill free of charge or with reduced fees, so, long term income sustainability is one of the major challenges facing the school.

 The Uphill Trust pays the staff salaries at Uphill Junior School and will continue to do so until the school can generate the income it needs.
-Salaries account for 50% of the running costs of the school – a shortfall of around £14,500 pa.
-Fees cover accommodation and food for the teachers, salaries for the school cook and caretaker, provision of stationary and examination papers, fuel for the school boda-boda and other incidentals.
+Salaries account for over 60% of the running costs of the school – a shortfall of around £17,500 pa.
+School fees collected from the pupils cover food for the teachers, salaries for the school cook and caretaker, provision of stationary and examination papers, fuel for the school boda-boda and other incidentals.
 Plans for additional income generation are essential for the long term success of the school.

 Planning for Financial Sustainability